 We will review your case and determine whether you should file a lawsuit.

 If so, you can sue the other driver and try to compel his or her insurance company to pay for your additional medical bills.
-You may also seek compensation for any additional losses or expenses related to the accident.
+You may also seek compensation for any additional losses or expenses related to the accident, such as lost wages.

 Call a Miami, FL Car Wreck Lawyer

-If you are wondering “who will pay my bills after a car accident,” an experienced attorney from Lavent Law, P.A. can provide the answers you seek.
+If you are wondering “who will pay my bills after a car accident,” an experienced attorney from Lavent Law Personal Injury Lawyercan provide the answers you seek.